-- 6.2 Each user shall conduct themselves with consideration for all other persons within or using the University and Campus Libraries. - 6.3 Users must comply with instructions from a member of Library or Security staff. - In the University and Campus Libraries where lifts are provided, their use may be limited to particular groups of users (e.g. those with special needs). - Users must leave the building immediately the fire alarm is sounded or when instructed to do so by a member of Library or Security staff.
-Lifts must not be used during the evacuation of a building. - 6.6 Smoking is prohibited in all University and Campus Libraries. - 6.7 Users must conform to rules concerning the consumption of food and drink, displayed in full on University and Campus Libraries notice-boards. - 6.8 Mobile phones must be used with consideration for other users.
-On entering University and Campus Libraries, phones must be switched to silent mode, and their use must comply with the regulations for the specific Library area. - 6.9 Deliberate damage to, or loss of, materials, equipment or furniture is a breach of these regulations and shall be dealt with by the University Librarian or nominee under the appropriate disciplinary procedure.
-Under such procedures the user may be required to pay for any damage to property they have caused, or to recompense the University for any loss it may have suffered or costs incurred arising directly from the user's behaviour. - 6.10 Actual or attempted unauthorised removal of materials is a breach of these regulations and shall be dealt with by the University Librarian, or nominee under the appropriate disciplinary procedure. - 6.11 The University accepts no responsibility for personal property lost or damaged on University premises, including in University and Campus Libraries.
+- 6.2 Each user shall conduct themselves with consideration for all other persons within or using the University and Campus Libraries. - 6.3 Users must comply with instructions from a member of Library or Security staff. - Users must leave the building immediately the fire alarm is sounded or when instructed to do so by a member of Library or Security staff.
+Lifts must not be used during the evacuation of a building. - 6.5 Smoking and vaping is prohibited in all University and Campus Libraries. - 6.6 Users must conform to rules concerning the consumption of food and drink, displayed in full on University and Campus Libraries notice-boards. - 6.7 Mobile phones must be used with consideration for other users.
+On entering University and Campus Libraries, phones should be switched to silent mode, and their use must comply with the regulations for the specific Library area. - Deliberate damage to, or loss of, materials, equipment or furniture is a breach of these regulations and shall be dealt with by the University Librarian or nominee under the appropriate disciplinary procedure.
+Under such procedures the user may be required to pay for any damage to property they have caused, or to recompense the University for any loss it may have suffered or costs incurred arising directly from the user's behaviour. - 6.9 Actual or attempted unauthorised removal of materials is a breach of these regulations and shall be dealt with by the University Librarian, or nominee under the appropriate disciplinary procedure. - 6.10 The University accepts no responsibility for personal property lost or damaged on University premises, including in University and Campus Libraries.